/*

 At the time of reading, the image is checked to verify that

-* its ColorModel
+* its ColorModel and SampleModel

-* correspond to one of the ImageTypeSpecifier
+* correspond to one of the ImageTypeSpecifiers

-* returned from the ImageReader
+* returned from the ImageReader's

-method.
+* getImageTypes method.
 If it does not, the reader

-* will throw an IIOException
+* will throw an IIOException.

 *